What Happens To Your Driver’s License After A DWI Charge

 For example, if you have to have an interlock device installed in your car, I try to organize and prepare everything before going to court in order to minimize the time you will be without your license.
 In these cases, we’ll often push back the court date until you’re able to have the installation completed.
 Then, once your guilty plea goes through, you don’t have to wait for the interlock device to be installed before being able to drive.

-Information Needed To Prepare Your Defense To A DWI Charge
+Information Needed To Prepare Your Defense To A DWI Arrest In NJ

 To start building your defense, your attorney will need basic information such as your phone number, email address, home address, a copy of your driver’s license, and a copy of the summons.
 (If you no longer have the summons, that’s okay.
 We can locate it on the Municipal Court portal with your driver’s license number.)
 I will also need to know if you have any vehicles registered in your name, which may be important at the time we resolve the DWI.